jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 - Endorse the initial privatization plan within one (1) month from submission of such plan to the Power Commission by PSALM Corp. for approval by the President
 - To ensure transparency, require the submission of reports from government agencies concerned on the conduct of public bidding procedures regarding privatization of NAPOCOR generation and transmission assets
 - Review and evaluate the performance of the industry participants in relation to the objectives and timelines set forth in this Act
-- Approve the budget for the programs of the Power Commission and all disbursements therefrom, including compensation of all personnel;(f) Submit periodic reports to the President of the Philippines and Congress;
+- Approve the budget for the programs of the Power Commission and all disbursements therefrom, including compensation of all personnel

+(f) Submit periodic reports to the President of the Philippines and Congress;
 (g) Determine inherent weaknesses in the law and recommend necessary remedial legislation or executive measures; and (h) Perform such other duties and functions as may be necessary to attain its objectives.
 In furtherance hereof, the Power Commission is hereby empowered to require the DOE, ERC,